Leenonme/ColleenMcDonaldResume/README.md

 ColleenAnnMcDonald@gmail.com

 ###Objective
-Seeking to secure a coveted seat for Ada Academy Cohort 8 and to holistically transform my career trajectory.
+Seeking to earn a coveted seat at Ada Academy to transform my career opportunities.

 ###Education
 * Bachelors of Fine Art: Columbus College of Art and Design Columbus, OH 2008